 Republican, Conservative, Independence Party, Libertarian Republican, Conservative, Independence Party, Libertarian

-George Borrello was elected New York State Senator for the 57th District following his November 2019 decisive victory in a special election for the seat that had previously been held by Cathy Young.
-Encompassing 4,139 square miles, the 57th Senate District is one of the state’s largest and includes Allegany, Cattaraugus, Chautauqua counties plus eight towns in Livingston County.
+Encompassing 4,139 square miles, the 57th Senate District is one of the state’s largest and includes Allegany, Cattaraugus and Chautauqua counties plus eight towns in Livingston County.

-A successful businessman and entrepreneur for most of his adult life, George founded his own company, Top-Shelf Marketing, in his early 20s.
+A successful businessman and entrepreneur for most of his adult life, Senator Borrello founded his own company, Top-Shelf Marketing, in his early 20s.
 After growing the business into a nationally recognized supplier to the hospitality industry, he merged it with another company where he spent 20 years in executive management.

-George and his wife Kelly are also small business owners.
-They operate businesses in the Town of Hanover including Cabana Sam’s Sunset Bay Grill, The Sunset Bay Beach Club and their newest venture, Villaggio Italiano Pizza & Pasta, opening in early 2020.
+He and his wife Kelly are small business owners.
+They operate businesses in the Town of Hanover including Cabana Sam’s Sunset Bay Grill, The Sunset Bay Beach Club and Villaggio Italiano Pizza & Pasta.

 They reside in Sunset Bay and are active in local charity and volunteer organizations.